 2. Easter eggs add an element of surprise, excitement and secret knowledge

-3. Easter egg hunting, also referred to as gamification, drives deeper engagement with content or product
+3. Easter egg hunting drives deeper engagement with content or a product

 Another way that companies are taking advantage of Easter eggs is by adding an element of gamification around them – basically, encouraging users to actively hunt for eggs.
 This gets users engaged with the brand and spending time with the product more frequently.
 One of the clear leaders of this gamification is Google, more specifically, its search bar.
 There are over 25 different tricks, all centered around entering various phrases into the Google search bar.
 By adding these tricks, Google has given its users a reason to visit the page, even when they don’t need to search for something!
 Check out the video below of different Google Easter eggs to try: